SleepyFanjo/pdf-viewer/README.md

 ### Features

-- Display PPT, PDF documents and images equally
+- Display PPT, PDF documents and images consistently
 - Full keyboard control or light UI
 - Autorotate, loop (goes back to 1st page after the last page)
 - Meant to be used for a video/tv setup